 - Michigan State University Inns of Court

-- Avoiding Insurance Disputes in Agriculture, April 2019 Agricultural Law News, March 2019
+- Avoiding Insurance Disputes in Agriculture, Foster Swift Agricultural Law News, March 2019

 - Downstream Litigation: Henry v.
 Dow Chemical Co. and Claim Accrual in Toxic Tort Cases, Michigan Environmental Law Journal: Fall 2018 Issue

 - Insurance Institute of Michigan 2015: Agriculture Law Update

 - 2014 Farm Bill Opportunities for Young and Beginning Farmers, Foster Swift Agricultural Law Update, December 11, 2014